sow451/sowmya.blog/_posts/2021-08-03-helloworld.md

 excerpt: I write here.
 ---

-I'm Sowmya.
+I'm Sowmya Rao, but I go by Sow - its shorter and easier to pronounce.
 I currently live in Bangalore, India.
 I like SFF, puzzles and learning new things.

 This blog is where I write.
+Welcome